Vmit2/website-builder/docs/SETUP.md

 # Detailed Setup Guide

-This guide provides step-by-step instructions for setting up all external services required for the Portfolio Builder MVP.
+This guide provides step-by-step instructions for setting up all external services required for the At-Solvexx MVP.

 ## Table of Contents